National Museum of Brazil fire

-The National Museum of Brazil was heavily damaged by a large fire which began about 19:30 local time (23:30 UTC) on 2 September 2018.
-Although some items were saved, it is believed that 92.5% of its archive of 20 million items were destroyed in the fire as around 1.5 million items were stored in a separate building, which were not damaged.
+The National Museum of Brazilmuseum was heavily damaged by a large fire which began about 19:30 local time (23:30 UTC) on 2 September 2018.
+Although some items were saved, it is believed that 92% of its archive of 20 million items was destroyed in the fire.
+The small number of unscathed items were stored in a separate building which was not damaged.

 First responders fighting the fire were hindered by a lack of water.
 Rio's fire chief said that two nearby fire hydrants had insufficient water, leaving firefighters to resort to pumping water from a nearby lake.
-According to a CEDAE (Rio de Janeiro's Water and Sewerage State Company) employee, although the hydrants did have water, the water pressure was very low, due to the fact that the building is on top of a hill, making them unusable.
+According to a CEDAE (Rio de Janeiro's Water and Sewerage State Company) employee, although the hydrants did have water, the water pressure was very low because the building is on top of a hill, making them unusable.
 Brazilian President Michel Temer said that the loss due to the fire was "incalculable."